-8 Deen means a way of life.
+13 Deen means a way of life.
 Islam is not a religion in the narrow sense of the term as the word religion used today has a particular connotation.
 While religion may affect a religious person's attitude, moral character, and behavior, the collective affairs of the people seem to be void from divine guidance in our present secular world.
-Islam demands God be at the center of all human
+Islam demands God be at the center of all human affairs - the private and public.
+Thus, Islam is a deen or a way of life.

-Sources of Sharia
+Sources of Shari'ah

-There are basically two sources of sharia: the Quran, which is the divinely revealed verbatim word of God, and the Sunnah, the divinely guided tradition of the Prophet Muhammad, which includes his authentic sayings, commands, and practices.
-Islamic jurisprudence is often erroneously understood to mean sharia.
-There is a fundamental difference between sharia and Islamic jurisprudence.
-While sharia is of divine origin, Islamic jurisprudence is the product of man's attempt to deduce rulings of sharia through the jurist's own intellectual exertion suitable for a specific time and place.
+There are basically two sources of shari'ah: the Qur'an, which is the divinely revealed verbatim word of Allah (♣), and the Sunnah, the divinely guided tradition of Prophet Muhammad (♣), which includes his authentic sayings, commands, and practices.

+Islamic jurisprudence or fiqh is often erroneously understood to mean shari'ah.
+There is a fundamental difference between shari'ah and Islamic jurisprudence (fiqh).
+While shari'ah is of divine origin, Islamic jurisprudence is the product of man's attempt to deduce rulings of shari'ah through the jurist's own intellectual exertion (ijtihad) suitable for a specific time and place.

-Islamic jurisprudence interprets and extends the application of sharia to situations not directly addressed in the primary sources of the Quran and the Prophetic tradition by taking recourse to the secondary sources, which usually include the consensus of the religious scholars and analogies from the Quran and the prophetic tradition.
-While the Quran and the prophetic tradition are permanent and unchangeable, Islamic jurisprudence may change with the time and place, but live within the overall spirit and parameters of the two main sources.
-Furthermore, precedent alone does not affect the rulings; rather the conditions and circumstances that may vary in different times and places.
+Islamic jurisprudence interprets and extends the application of shari'ah to situations not directly addressed in the primary sources of the Qur'an and the Prophetic tradition by taking recourse to the secondary sources, which usually include the consensus of the religious scholars (ijma') and analogies from the Qur'an and the prophetic tradition (qiyas).
+While the Qur'an and the prophetic tradition are permanent and unchangeable, Islamic jurisprudence may change with the time and place, but live within the overall spirit and parameters of the two main sources.
+Furthermore, precedent alone does not affect the rulings, rather the conditions and circumstances that may vary in different times and places.

-With the social, political, and economic evolutions that have taken place over the past centuries and the current realities of the present century, it is only natural a new Islamic jurisprudence may emerge.
-While benefiting from the cumulative knowledge of the rulings of the schools of legal thought (madhahib), the new Islamic jurisprudence may replace some of the earlier rulings, which were relevant to the time in which they were adjudicated by the founders of the schools of thought, but are no longer relevant today.
-It is important to note, however, that Islamic jurisprudence in any time-space context can in no way be contrary to the injunctions and the teachings of the Quran and the prophetic tradition.
+With the social, political, and economic evolutions that have taken place over the past centuries and the current realities of the present century, it is only natural a new Islamic jurisprudence (fiqh) may emerge.
+While benefiting from the cumulative knowledge of the rulings of the schools of legal thought (madhahib), 14 the new Islamic jurisprudence may replace some of the earlier rulings, which were relevant to the time in which they were adjudicated by the founders of the schools of thought, but are no longer relevant today.
+It is important to note, however, that Islamic jurisprudence in any time-space context can in no way be contrary to the injunctions and the teachings of the Qur'an and the Sunnah.

-Sharia relies on the Quran as the authentic text, which serves as a measure of other sources.
-In the past, orientalists have tried to subject the Quran to historical criticism in order to create doubt about its divine origin and authenticity, but to no avail.
-10
+Shari'ah relies on the Qur'an as the authentic text, which serves as a measure of other sources.
+In the past, orientalists have tried to subject the Qur'an to historical criticism in order to create doubt about its divine origin and authenticity, but to no avail.
+15 Allah () has relieved Muslims from the responsibility of

-9 Madhhab (pl. madhahib) is a school of thought.
+14 Madhhab (pl. madhahib) is a school of thought.
 The four main schools of thought of the Sunni sect (mainstream Islam) are the Hanafi, Maliki, Shafi'i, and Hanbali, named after their founders.
 The majority of the Shi'as who are also known as Shi'ah al-Imamiyyah al-Ithna Ashariyyah (i.e., the Twelver Imami Shi'ites) follow the Ja'fari school of thought.